tbreeding/jira-mcp/README.md

 - `issueCreation_setAnalysisComplete`: Sets the analysis complete flag.
 - `issueCreation_setUserConfirmation`: Sets the user confirmation flag before creation.
 - `issueCreation_analyzeIssue`: Analyzes the issue details within the wizard context.

+### Issue Update Wizard Tools (Unified Update Workflow)

+These tools provide a unified, robust mechanism for updating any Jira issue—whether newly created or already existing.
+All updates now use a single, consistent workflow:

+- `issueUpdateWizard_loadIssueIntoState`: Fetch a Jira issue by key and load it into the state manager for unified update workflows.
+- `issueUpdateWizard_updateIssueFromState`: Update any loaded issue using the current state (fields, project, type, etc.).

+**Key Principles:**
+- All issue updates (new or existing) follow the same pattern: load the issue into state, modify fields, and update via the API.
+- No code duplication between new and existing issue updates.
+- Minimal, explicit, and robust error handling.
+- 100% unit test coverage for update operations.

 ## Development